Abortion-rights groups outspend opponents by more than 6 to 1 in ballot measure campaigns

 There was a big change last week when the abortion-rights group Dakotans for Health reported that it had received $540,000 from Think Big America, a fund launched by Illinois Gov. Jay Pritzker, a Democrat.
 The fund's director, Mike Ollen, said that's helping ads get seen more widely in what could be a close race.

 Before that, national abortion-rights groups, including the Planned Parenthood Federation of America, had mostly ignored South Dakota because, they said, the ballot measure doesn't go far enough.
-It would allow restrictions on abortions after the first 12 weeks of pregnancy if they relate to the health of the woman.
+It would allow regulations of abortions after the first 12 weeks of pregnancy if they relate to the health of the woman.

 The anti-abortion campaign in South Dakota, like those elsewhere, is focused largely on portraying the amendment as too extreme.
 The Think Big money provided a new chance to do that.

-Note: This story was first published Oct.
-30, 2024.
-It was updated Oct.
-31, 2024 to correct that The Fairness Project has given more than $30 million to abortion amendment campaigns since last year, not $10 million.